top of page

 Summary:

 Claude Humphrey, the third overall pick from Tennessee State University in 1968, was a dominant force at the defensive end position during his illustrious 14-year NFL career.
 His incredible strength, agility, and relentless pursuit of the quarterback made him one of the most feared pass rushers of his era.
+Humphrey's exceptional talent and consistent performance set a high standard for defensive ends in the NFL.

 Humphrey began his career with the Atlanta Falcons, where he quickly established himself as a premier defensive player.
 His ability to consistently beat offensive linemen and disrupt plays in the backfield earned him the NFL Defensive Rookie of the Year award in 1968.
 Humphrey's dominance at the line of scrimmage made him a cornerstone of the Falcons' defense for over a decade.

 Humphrey's peak season came in 1980 when he recorded an unofficial total of 15.5 sacks, showcasing his unparalleled ability to disrupt offenses and pressure quarterbacks.
 This remarkable campaign highlighted his status as one of the league's most dominant defensive players.
+Humphrey's performance that year was a testament to his skill and determination on the field.

 Throughout his career, Humphrey was known for his quiet leadership and unwavering commitment to his craft.
 His work ethic and dedication to excellence were invaluable to his teammates and coaches, as he consistently set the standard for performance both on and off the field.
+Humphrey's influence extended beyond his individual achievements, contributing to the overall success and culture of the teams he played for.

 Off the field, Humphrey was a humble and private individual who preferred to let his play speak for itself.
 His impact on the communities in which he played was significant, as he regularly participated in charitable events and youth football camps.
+Humphrey's humility and dedication to the game made him a beloved figure in the NFL community.

-Claude Humphrey's legacy as one of the greatest defensive ends in NFL history was validated by his induction into the Pro Football Hall of Fame in 2014.
-His impressive career statistics, including an unofficial total of 122.5 sacks, speak to his consistent excellence and impact on the game.
+Claude Humphrey's legacy as one of the best defensive ends in NFL history was validated by his induction into the Pro Football Hall of Fame in 2014.
+His impressive career statistics, including an unofficial total of 130.0 sacks, speak to his consistent excellence and impact on the game.
 Humphrey's selection to the NFL 1970s All-Decade Team further cements his place among the all-time greats at his position.
 His contributions to the Falcons and Eagles organizations, as well as his lasting impact on the game of football, will forever be remembered and celebrated by fans and players alike.

-Best Defensive Ends in NFL History, National Football League Defensive End Cameron Jordan of the New Orleans Saints
+Best Defensive Ends NFL History, National Football League Defensive End Cameron Jordan of the New Orleans Saints

-Defensive End Cameron Jordan of the New Orleans Saints | Photo by Andy Lewis
+Defensive End Cameron Jordan of the New Orleans Saints | Photo by Stacy Revere

 21. Cameron Jordan